syl20bnr/spacemacs-elpa-mirror/melpa/xah-fly-keys-readme.txt

 You NEVER need to press Ctrl+x

-Any emacs commands that has a keybinding starting with C-x, has also a key sequence binding in xah-fly-keys.
+Any emacs command that has a keybinding starting with C-x, has also a key sequence binding in xah-fly-keys.
 For example, 【C-x b】 switch-to-buffer is 【SPACE f】 (Dvorak 【SPACE u】) 【C-x C-f】 find-file is 【SPACE i e】 (Dvorak 【SPACE c .】) 【C-x n n】 narrow-to-region is 【SPACE l l】 (Dvorak 【SPACE n n】)